PsychedPhalanx/LSOAs-England-and-Wales/README.md

 Such a binary classification is in line with the ONS', likewise, binary classification of Output Areas into either 'Urban' or 'Rural'.
 OAs are classified as 'Urban' if the broader area within which the OA is found has a populaion of over 10,000; all other OAs are classified as 'Rural'. [[10]](https://www.ons.gov.uk/methodology/geography/geographicalproducts/ruralurbanclassifications/2011ruralurbanclassification?utm_source=chatgpt.com)

+Additionally, rurality is a variable included in our analysis in order to see how it intersects with deprivation and ethnic demography.
+The relative level of rurality or urbanity, made explicit by the four separate categories for each, is therefore unimportant for our concents.
+Using a binary classification in place of the eight categories, thus, increases the reliability of our results, as well as simplifying our analysis.

+The most important reason to use a binary classification, however, is due to the signifcant changes that occured to LSOAs between 2011 and 2021, detailed below in the 'Changes to LSOAs (2011-2021)' section below.

+### Limitations of the 2011 Classification

+frf

 ## 4. **Key Findings**